goyalpramod/goyalpramod.github.io/_blogs/demysitifying_diffusion_models.markdown

         return self.maxpool_conv(x)
 ```

 A simple Down block, that compresses the size of the image.
 This makes sure we only focus on the relevant part.
-Imagine it like this Given most images, like pictures of dogs, person in a beach, Photo of the moon etc. The most interesting part (the dog,person,moon) usually take up a small or half the photo
+Imagine it like this Given most images, like pictures of dogs, person in a beach, Photo of the moon etc. The most interesting part (the dog, person, moon) usually take up a small part or half the photo.

 ```python
 class Up(nn.Module):